Jonathan Pie: History

 In February 2022, Pie made his first of several appearances on The New York Times website and YouTube channel as part of their "opinion" section.
 These videos comment on UK politics for an American audience.
 Topics have included Boris Johnson, the Russian invasion of Ukraine and the influence of Russian oligarchs' investments and political donations, as well as the UK energy crisis, rising inflation, and labour strikes during the Conservative Party leadership election of Prime Minister Liz Truss.

+The BBC radio series called Call Jonathan Pie featured Pie unwillingly co-opted as the host of a phone-in radio show.
+Pie responds to fictional callers' opinions, sometimes agreeing but often not.
+He also engages with his production team who usually counter his own views.
+A range of views on complex subjects are thus encapsulated.
+2023's ten episodes are: The BBC; Money; Brexit; Race; Online; Women; Comedy; Drugs; NHS; The Environment.
+2025's episodes were An Abusive Auntie, A Strange Musk, Arise Sir Roger, Great British News, Strictly Moscow, Identity Crisis, Japanese Wiskey, and So Long and Thanks for all the Cash.
+Each episode begins with a warning about "very strong language".